 The Bank merges with Lucky Bank on January 1, 2007.
 Under this merger, on which the Bank was the surviving entity and Lucky Bank was the merged Bank.
 In addition, the Bank acquired specific assets, liabilities, and business of China United Trust & Investment Corporation ("CUTIC") on December 29, 2007.

-As of December 31, 2008 and 2009, the Bank employed 6,458 and 5,979 employees, respectively.
+As of December 31, 2008 and 2009, the Bank and its subsidiaries employed 6,928 and 6,551 employees, respectively.

 II.
 Summary of significant accounting policies